Boeing 737 MAX 8 groundings spread around the world

 SOUTHWEST AIRLINES

-The U.S. airline said it remained fully confident in the aircraft and was closely monitoring the investigation.
+Southwest, the world's largest operator of the 737 MAX 8, said it remained fully confident in the aircraft and was closely monitoring the investigation, but would waive any fare-difference charges for customers who wish to switch to another aircraft.

 SWISS FEDERAL OFFICE OF CIVIL AVIATION